5 Steps for Documenting Employee Performance Issues Effectively

 Obtain Employee Acknowledgment

-3. Provide a Copy: Don’t forget to give the staff member a copy of the signed materials for their records.
+3. Provide a Copy: Don’t forget to give the staff member a copy of the for their records.
 This not only reinforces the importance of the agreement but also serves as a handy reference for future chats.
 With SowFlow, sharing this guide is a breeze, making your workflow smoother.

 Each box represents a step in the process of getting employee acknowledgment.
 Follow the arrows to see how each step leads to the next, ensuring a smooth workflow.